nicoespeon/md-to-slack/README.md

 As of February 2025, the most popular solution to do a similar job is [mack](https://github.com/tryfabric/mack/tree/master).
 But it has pitfalls:

-1. It only converts the output to Slack BlockKit block objects, it doesn't handle simple mrkdwn
+1. It only converts the output to Slack Block Kit objects, it doesn't handle simple mrkdwn
 2. Types are out-of-date with the latest Slack API, so you can't use it in TypeScript with SDK like [bolt](https://github.com/slackapi/bolt-js)
 3. CI is not passing and the code has not been changed since 2022